DIRACGrid/DIRAC/docs/source/UserGuide/WebAppUserGuide/index.rst

 **Desktop&Applications**

 You can manage your applications and desktops.
 The menu structure:

-   * Web : it contains external links
+* Web: contains external links
-   * Tools : You can found DIRAC specific applications.
+* Tools: Here You can find DIRAC specific applications.
-   * Applications: You can found DIRAC and VO specific applications.
+* Applications: Here You can find DIRAC and VO specific applications.
-   * OldPortal: It is link to the old portal.
-   * DIRAC it is an external link to DIRAC portal
+* DIRAC: is an external link to DIRAC portal
-   * My Desktops it is contains all saved desktops.
+* My Desktops: contains all saved desktops.
 You can see a **Default** desktop which contains all applications which belongs to the **Default** desktop.
 * Shared: It contains all Shared desktops and applications.

 Manage application and desktop
 ------------------------------